You will receive an email containing your User Name and Password. Login to your account and start learning. It's that easy.

 Now let's talk about our courses.

-The Autodesk Inventor 2015: Solid Modeling course starts your training journey with the basics but quickly builds your skills to an extremely advanced level.
+The Autodesk Inventor 2015: Solid Modeling video training course starts your training journey with the basics but quickly builds your skills to an extremely advanced level.
 Beginners can watch the first few lessons to learn about Inventor and then the real training begins.
 You will learn from the ground up while you watch each step.

 This is where advanced users begin to unlearn bad habits and beginners learn sound practices.
 After you've learned about the Inventor User Interface and some tips on how to customize it you'll practice creating sketches and using fundamental commands like the Extrude and Revolve commands.
 Since there's a lot to know about sketches that most users don't know you'll learn founding concepts that will prepare you for advanced topics.